Chart Color Schemes

 Yanchep's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

-The prevalence of common health conditions is quite low among the general population but higher than the national average for older, at-risk cohorts.
-Approximately 54% (~7,977 people) of Yanchep's total population has private health cover.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 9.4% and 7.4% of residents respectively.
-Around 70.1% of residents claim to be completely free from medical ailments, compared to 73.0% across Greater Perth.
-The area has 13.5% (1,984 people) of residents aged 65 and over.
+Prevalence of common health conditions is quite low among the general population but higher than the national average among older, at-risk cohorts.
+Approximately 54% (~8,291 people) have private health cover.
+The most prevalent medical conditions are mental health issues and asthma, affecting 9.4 and 7.4% of residents respectively.
+About 70.1% declare themselves completely clear of medical ailments compared to 73.0% across Greater Perth.
+In Yanchep, 13.5% (2,062 people) are aged 65 and over.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health